bvilnis/bennysbytes_old/content/en/docs/o11y-cluster/setup-k3d.md

 draft: false
 ---

-In this section, we will guide you through the process of creating and managing a local Kubernetes cluster using k3d on macOS and Linux systems.
+In this section, I will guide you through the process of creating and managing a local Kubernetes cluster using k3d on macOS and Linux systems.
 The instructions provided below are applicable to both operating systems.

 ## macOS Installation
 To install k3d on macOS, you can use the Homebrew package manager.
 If you don't have Homebrew installed, follow the instructions on the [Homebrew website](https://brew.sh/) to install it.
 Once Homebrew is installed, run the following command in your terminal to install k3d: